ned14/outcome/doc/md/03-tutorialB.md

 of local error code domains which may or may not mean the same thing.
 Expect a multiplication of lots of little switch statements mapping one small domain of error code to another, all of which must be maintained and parsed by programmers coming later to your codebase.
-The growing maintenance burden over time is obvious.
+The growing maintenance burden over time is obvious, and a further worked example follows below.

 The third reason is that the C++ 11 standard library already provides an enum of the most common error codes for you so you don't feel like going off and reinventing